ChenglongChen/Kaggle_Acquire_Valued_Shoppers_Challenge/README.md

 * For the training phase, I have tried various models:

  - Gradient Boosting Machine: gbm in R, [xgboost](https://github.com/tqchen/xgboost), GradientBoostingClassifier in scikit-learn.
 Among these, I have little luck with scikit-learn's implementation.
-It scores around 0.605.
+It scores `0.60535` on the public LB and `0.60176` on the private one.
 Other methods, even with small depth and small number of trees tend to overfit.

  - Random Forest: randomForest in R, RandomForestClassifier and RandomForestRegressor in scikit-learn.
 For RandomForestRegressor, I regressed to the repeattrips variable instead of the repeater factor.
 RandomForestClassifier seems work best with score around 0.602.

- - GLM: glmnet in R. This linear model turns out to work best with score around 0.609.
+ - GLM: glmnet in R. This linear model turns out to work best with `0.60908` on the public LB and `0.59921` on the private one.
+Obvious, I have overfitted the public LB :-(

 ## Requirement